 Financial Industry Overview

-There is probably not a single professional sphere in the world which couldn’t be enhanced and developed with the help of modern information technology.
+There is probably not a single professional sphere in the world which couldn’t be enhanced and developed with the help of modern information technology, such as blockchain, for example.
 The finance industry isn’t an exception.
 It is enriched each year with more and more new automation, security, and planning solutions.
 For instance, blockchain has been actively involved in the factoring niche in the last few years (see picture).

 The crypto-solution allows enhancing the preciseness of transactions and protecting each side of the bargain from scamming or failure to adhere to the deal obligations.